GeoNode/documentation/install/basic/index.rst

 https://docs.geoserver.org/stable/en/user/security/webadmin/csrf.html

-Whenever you need to change one of more of the JVM options, you will need to restart the GeoServer Docker container.
+Whenever you need to change one or more of the JVM options, you will need to restart the GeoServer Docker container.

 .. code-block:: shell